devshakilh/product-dashboard-frontend/README.md

-# PuliSync Frontend
+# Managment Frontend

-Modern frontend for the PuliSync platform built with Next.js and TypeScript.
+Modern frontend for the Managmentt platform built with Next.js and TypeScript.

 ## Prerequisites